 CVs will not be accepted.

-If you have not heard from us by the 11th July, you have not been selected for interview.
 Unfortunately, we cannot give individual updates and feedback for unsuccessful applicants.

 We welcome applications from people with disabilities.
 If you are shortlisted, and have any particular access or other requirements, please contact Julie Bentley, Director of Finance and Resources, who will be pleased to discuss this with you.